Apozzi/Apozzi/README.md

 #### About Me

 My academic and professional journey has been deeply influenced by my passion for research and mathematics.
-I am particularly fascinated by data science and artificial intelligence, where mathematical models and algorithms play a crucial role.
+I am particularly fascinated by optimization algorithms and quantum computing, where mathematical models play a crucial role.
 In my spare time, I enjoy reading scientific literature and exploring new mathematical theories.

 ---